elmtree-askmo/cloudcannon-app/content/learn/psychology/how-did-ancient-techniques-like-trepanation-contribute-to-the-evolution-of-neurosurgery.md

 url: /learn/psychology/questions/how-did-ancient-techniques-like-trepanation-contribute-to-the-evolution-of-neurosurgery
 score: -1.0
 related_article1:
-    id: 170533
+    id: 170537
+    title: >-
-    title: What is the genetic basis of Huntington's disease, and how is it inherited?
+        What is diffusion tensor imaging, and how is it used to study brain connectivity?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-genetic-basis-of-huntingtons-disease-and-how-is-it-inherited
+    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
 related_article2:
-    id: 170541
+    id: 170537
-    title: How is the motor homunculus represented in the motor cortex, and what is its functional significance?
+    title: >-
+        What is diffusion tensor imaging, and how is it used to study brain connectivity?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-the-motor-homunculus-represented-in-the-motor-cortex-and-what-is-its-functional-significance
+    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
 related_article3:
-    id: 170544
+    id: 170542
+    title: >-
-    title: What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
+        What are the differences between hemorrhagic and ischemic strokes, and what are their neurological consequences?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
+    url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
 related_article4:
-    id: 170525
+    id: 170529
-    title: What were the primary tools and techniques used in the lobotomy procedure, and which areas of the brain were targeted?
+    title: >-
+        How do the primary motor cortex and basal ganglia contribute to motor control in the frontal lobe?
     subject: Psychology
-    url: /learn/psychology/questions/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted
+    url: /learn/psychology/questions/how-do-the-primary-motor-cortex-and-basal-ganglia-contribute-to-motor-control-in-the-frontal-lobe
 related_article5:
-    id: 170531
+    id: 170522
+    title: >-
-    title: What are the components of the basal ganglia, and what role do they play in movement?
+        What are the primary roles of the prefrontal cortex in behavior and working memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-components-of-the-basal-ganglia-and-what-role-do-they-play-in-movement
+    url: /learn/psychology/questions/what-are-the-primary-roles-of-the-prefrontal-cortex-in-behavior-and-working-memory
 ---

 &nbsp;